 Student data are key to personalizing learning and outcomes today.
 School systems, however, have an inherent responsibility to protect the privacy of student data.About the Seal

-The seal will signify that a school has broadly and deeply implemented strong, measurable and publicly available practices to ensure the privacy of student data.Learn About The Framework
+The seal signifies that the school system has implemented strong, measurable and publicly available practices to help ensure the privacy of student data.Learn About the Framework

 The TLE Seal is open to K-12 school systems of all governance structures, including public school districts, private schools, parochial schools and charter schools.See TLE Seal Recipients